SYNQ-Technologies/public-docs/docs/radio/radio-agent.md

 - Analyze radio traffic with AI.
 - Identify trends from in-store voice data.
 - Trigger automatic actions with keyword flagging.

+## Supported AI Agents
+- Azure OpenAI
+- IBM Watsonx

+SYNQ aims to be agnostic of the type of agent to allow you to bring your own agent if you so desire.
+Get in touch with us at contact@synqtech.com and let us know what types of agents your organization uses.